To Fight For Your Rights

 Heading to a DMV hearing after receiving a North Carolina traffic citation can be an intimidating experience.
 If an individual does not know enough about the legal system, the person may be at risk for experiencing severe consequences.
 There can be many options when it comes to traffic citations and, if an individual does not know these options, he or she can potentially end up with the maximum sentence for the violation.

 Using a North Carolina traffic attorney as a guide to the legal system can be advantageous.
-If you are looking for legal representation with experience, compassion and a desire to help, the lawyers at Powers Landreth may be right for you.
-In some cases, recipients of North Carolina traffic citations may not have to go to court if they have representation.What Can I Expect at a DMV Traffic Court Hearing?
+If you are looking for legal representation with experience, compassion and a desire to help, the lawyers at Powers Law Firm may be right for you.
+In some cases, recipients of North Carolina traffic citations may not have to go to court if they have representation.What can I Expect at a DMV Traffic Court Hearing?

 Hey there, I’m Bill Powers.
 I’m going to talk to you a little bit about DMV, Department of Motor Vehicles, and hearings and appeals.